Investing 101: What Is Investing and Why Does It Matter?

 That’s fine though because we know that over time and with enough patience we can easily find success.
 The problem is when people don’t have patience – they start to seek out shortcuts.
 One of the most common shortcuts we hear about is people about hiring a financial advisor.

-There are plenty of reasons why you should’t hire a financial advisor – these are a few of our favorites:
+There are plenty of reasons why you shouldn’t hire a financial advisor – these are a few of our favorites:

 1. Nobody Will Care About Your Money More Than You